 - Rock out at White Oak Music Hall – Music fans rejoiced when this lively music venue opened up in the spring of 2016.
 The venue boasts 3 performance spaces, including a 1,000-plus capacity Music Hall, 200-plus capacity Stage at White Oak Music Hall, and the 2,000-plus capacity, open-air Lawn at White Oak Music Hall, which plays host to genres like indie, electronic, country and even stand-up comedy.
 There’s also the sibling watering hole and “bachelor pad in the sky” known as The Raven Tower next door.
 Click here for directions.

 - Discover hidden gem restaurants – Northside restaurants are often overlooked because of their location, but it’s certainly worth a visit to get a taste of these culinary all-stars.
 First, there’s Asia Market Thai Restaurant, which already has a cult following.
 Find out why as you eat your way through an addicting array of home-style Thai and Lao eats, from sweet and fiery red, yellow and green curries to savory noodles and laab.
 Those wanting excellent, vintage Tex-Mex should look no further than Teotihuacan Mexican Café, and right up the street, Chicago natives can find a little piece of home with the au jus-dipped Italian beef sandwiches and deep dish pies at Chicago Italian Beef and Pizza.
-Buzzed about newcomers like farm-to-table Thai spot Foreign Correspondents and show-stopping coffee and doughnut shop Morningstar only confirm that this part of town is one to watch.
+Buzz about show-stopping coffee and doughnut shop Morningstar only confirms that this part of town is one to watch.

 - Say “cheese” at Houston Dairymaids – Houston’s most popular cheese purveyor got its start in 2007, but it didn’t open up shop to the public until 2012.
 Since its inception, cheesemonger Lindsey Schechter has vowed to showcase the work of Texas farms and artisan cheesemakers.
 Schechter and crew seek out natural, handmade product from unpasteurized milk whenever possible.
 Head here for free daily cheese tastings and to pick through a selection over 150 cheeses alongside Slow Dough bread, honey, olive oils, salamis, jams, and chocolate.
 And don’t miss out on the shop’s Wino Wednesdays, when it pairs the cheese tasting with beer or wine and offers 10% off all purchases of alcohol.
 Saturday tastings are also usually accompanied by beer or wine, FYI.
 Click here for directions.